alejleon/alejleon/README.md

 ### My name is Alejandro Hernandez!

 ---

-linkedin.com/in/alej-leon
+It took me 30 years to realize how much I enjoy working with technology, knowing how things work on the inside, and elegant utilitarianism.
+I took more than a few detours but I'm finally home as a software developer.

-- 💻 Full stack software developer with a marketing background 📈
+- 💻 Full stack software developer with a marketing background 📈 and an eye for detailed design 🎨
 - 📍 Based in Austin, TX
 - 📻 Avid music lover and record collector